ethinethin/DDO-1/MANUAL.md

 OOOIZAAAAAAAAAAA

-O = opcode
+- O = opcode
-I = indirect bit (0 = direct, 1 = indirect)
+- I = indirect bit (0 = direct, 1 = indirect)
-Z = page bit (0 = page zero, 1 = current page)
+- Z = page bit (0 = page zero, 1 = current page)
-A = address
+- A = address

 ### Pages

 The 16-bit memory is made up of 32 pages, each consisting of 2048 words.
-A word in memory can contain an entire memory address, e.g.:
+Any given instruction can access memory locations 0-2047 on either the current page (page bit = 1), or page zero (page bit = 0).
+Jumping to other pages can be accomplished through indirection, by storing the address in an accessible location.
+For example, if the following address is stored in a word on page 0:

-1110011000000001 = 58881 (decimal), or word 1537 (11000000001) in page 28 (11100)
+    1110011000000001 ; page 28 (11100), word 1537 (11000000001)

-Instructions can only reference the rightmost 11 bits, so without indirection, this address can only be accessed if the program counter is in the same page (page 28).
-But if the address is stored in memory on the current page, it can be accessed from anywhere in the current page.
+it could be accessed on any page via indirection.

 ## Instruction Set - memory requiring instructions